mebauer/data-analysis-using-python/README.md

 NYC Open Data provides a treasure-trove of information - all publicly available with a click of a button.
 While having access to data is great, its analysis is often a difficult process for beginners, potentially creating barriers in one's open data journey.
 Additionally, performing data analysis in a reproducible way is often limited or even discarded altogether.

 *Data Analysis Using Python: A Beginner’s Guide Featuring NYC Open Data* is a four-part series as listed in the sections below.
-These collection of notebooks serve as references/user guides for how to apply Python to real-world Data Analysis projects.
+These collection of notebooks serve as references and user guides for how to apply Python to real-world Data Analysis projects.
 The repository features notebooks that will utilize the [Python programming language](https://www.python.org/) and datasets from [NYC Open Data](https://opendata.cityofnewyork.us/).
 This series exemplifies how data analytics can be used for discovering useful information and supporting decision-making.

 Sections include:

-**Part 1: Reading and Writing Files in Python**
+- **Part 1: Reading and Writing Files in Python**
 Demonstrates various ways to read (load) and write (save) data using the Python programming language.
 The datasets contain common file formats such as comma-separated values (csv), JavaScript Object Notation (json), shapefiles (i.e. format for geometric location and attribute information) and zip files.

-**Part 2: Data Inspection, Cleaning, and Wrangling in Python**
+- **Part 2: Data Inspection, Cleaning, and Wrangling in Python**
 Demonstrates various ways to to inspect, clean, wrangle, and detect any outliers in your data.

-**Part 3: Plotting and Data Visualization in Python**
+- **Part 3: Plotting and Data Visualization in Python**
 Demonstrates various examples of plotting and data visualizations.

-**Part 4: Geospatial Data and Mapping**
+- **Part 4: Geospatial Data and Mapping**
 Demonstrates various workflows of working with geospatial data and mapping.

 # 2. Notebooks